slatedocs/slate/source/includes/reference/_borderless.md

 Field                             | Description                                   | Format
 ---------                         | -------                                       | -----------
+borderlessAccountId               | Your borderlessAccountId is included in [Get Account Balance](#borderless-accounts-get-account-balance) response as field "id".                        | Integer
-borderlessAccountId               | Borderless account id                         | Integer X-idempotence-uuid                | Unique identifier assinged by you.
+X-idempotence-uuid                | Unique identifier assinged by you.
 Used for idempotency check purposes.
 Should your call fail for technical reasons then you should can use same value again for making retry call. | UUID